david-rockwood/fimpad/README.md

 ## Overview

 With FIMpad, you can have AI sessions with a local LLM in a notepad-like text editor.
-You can do fill-in-the middle generation at any point in a text file.
+You can do fill-in-the-middle generation at any point in a text file.
 If you do fill-in-the-middle at the very end of a text file, it works like completion.
 Fill-in-the-middle is a versatile and quick way to help with story writing and coding, among many other things.

 FIMpad can also chat with the LLM.
 A text document is a good interface for LLM chat because you can edit chat history, and because you can save a text file that works as a save state for the session.
 You can save prefills the same way.
 You can resume a session at a later date by simply reopening the text file.
 You can save notes outside the chat blocks.